confluentinc/librdkafka/INTRODUCTION.md

 `rd_kafka_produce()` is a non-blocking API, it will enqueue the message on an internal queue and return immediately.
-If the number of queued messages would exceed the `queue.buffering.max.messages` configuration property then `rd_kafka_produce()` returns -1 and sets errno to `ENOBUFS` and last_error to `RD_KAFKA_RESP_ERR__QUEUE_FULL`, thus providing a backpressure mechanism.
+If the new message would cause the internal queue to exceed `queue.buffering.max.messages` or `queue.buffering.max.kbytes` configuration properties, `rd_kafka_produce()` returns -1 and sets errno to `ENOBUFS` and last_error to `RD_KAFKA_RESP_ERR__QUEUE_FULL`, thus providing a backpressure mechanism.